buepro/typo3-timelog/Documentation/Introduction/Index.rst

 Introduction
 ============

 The aim from this extension is to increase the efficiency and transparency of work by continuously collecting work information and communicate it to customers.

 Work conducted for a project is split into tasks.
 Each task consists of intervals where an interval is a timespan work has been conducted to without interruption.
-Tasks can be assigned to task groups and further collected in batches to be used as references (e.g. in in invoices).
+Tasks can be assigned to task groups and further collected in batches to be used as references (e.g. for bookkeeping purposes).

-With a click information regarding the latest tasks worked on might be communicated to the client.
+With a click information regarding the latest tasks worked on might be communicated to the customer.

 Screenshots